- What is Health Data Management?

-The evolution of technology is driving the evolution of healthcare.
+The evolution of healthcare technology is driving the evolution of the industry.
 Modern healthcare systems need effective means to manage health data capable of providing care providers and professionals with fully integrated and complete medical records.

 What is Health Data Management?

 Have you ever wondered how much data a health organization uses each day?
-All that patient data, lab test data, images from MRTs and X-rays, administrative data and financial data form huge silos of information which must be processed and analyzed to be any use.
+All that patient data, lab test data, images from MRTs and X-rays, administrative data, and financial data form huge silos of information that must be processed and analyzed to be of any use.

-The statistics of the Office of the National Coordinator for Health Information Technology shows that more than 90% of U.S. hospitals are using EHRs.
+The statistics of the Office of the National Coordinator for Health Information Technology show that more than 90% of U.S. hospitals are using EHRs.

 According to Meaningful Use Objectives, the meaningful use of certified electronic health record (EHR) technology should:

-· Maintain privacy and security of patient health information
+- Maintain the privacy and security of patient health information

 All these prerequisites mean that healthcare organizations need a unified approach to data management to turn their data assets into data insights.
 Let’s consider what pitfalls are hidden on the way to the creation of a full and meaningful picture of a patient’s journey.